sodafoundation/documentation/content/soda-gettingstarted/quickstart.md

 ## Quick Installation and experience of SODA releases

+{{% notice info %}}
+**Ubuntu 16.04 support for SODA is deprecated as of SODA Jerba release v1.4.0.** <br />
+**If you have a requirement to install SODA on Ubuntu 16.04, please contact us on slack and we will try to help with the setup.**
+{{% /notice %}}

-This procedure applies to Ubuntu 16.04 and 18.04 Linux distributions.
+This procedure applies to 18.04 Linux distributions.

 - **Prerequisite**